 Personal representatives cannot claim damages related to pain and suffering.
 Although some exceptions apply, the damages personal representatives claim are liable for the deceased’s debts.
 If given a chance, a wrongful death attorney may be able to avoid using the compensation to pay for old debts.
 They may find a way to get rid of debts or claim additional damages to cover them.

-Although blood ties and marriage certificates do not necessarily define a relationship, they matter.
+Although blood ties and marriage certificates don’t necessarily define a relationship, they matter.
 This is especially true in wrongful death cases.
 Not any relative of the deceased can claim compensation.
 To find out who can, a brief overview of the available options may help.

 Who Should Hire a Wrongful Death Lawyer?